Sabeypls/discord-bot/README.md

-# Shout out
-Shout out to Ixion#4107 for the assist!

 # Sabeypls' Discord Bot
 Music (tbh, this was what I used to get a basis of things) [Credits to https://github.com/pawel02/]